SimonRZz/SX1280_QO100_SSB_TX/README.md

 In this build the bare SX1280 module (~20 mW) is used instead of the SX1280F27.
 The reason is simple: the external PA used here (SG Labs PA2400 V3) is fully driven by 20 mW, so the integrated PA of the F27 is not needed.
 Whether the F27 produces relevant spurious emissions compared to the bare module has not been systematically tested.
+You can also use the SX1280f27, no problem.

 ---